George T. Yang: Prior to McDonald's

-Upon returning to the United States, Yang worked as an employee for two years.
+Upon returning from the United States, Yang worked as an employee for two years.
 He worked as marketing manager for Bataan Cigarette Company while simultaneously serving as a consultant for Chinese companies in Binondo and teaching night school at the De La Salle University.

-He also helped his wife set up Kristine Jewelry.
+He also helped his wife set up Kristine Jewelry, a jewelry company.

 McDonald's

-In the 1970s, Yang looked to introduce McDonald's in the Philippines.
-In 1974, he contacted McDonald's headquarters in Illinois regarding a proposal for rights to open outlets in the Philippines.
+In the 1970s, Yang looked to introduce the famed American hamburger franchise McDonald's across the Philippines.
+In 1974, he contacted McDonald's headquarters in Illinois regarding a proposal for obtaining the franchising rights to open various outlets in the Philippines.
 Yang's proposals were initially ignored, though he continued to remind the company regarding his business interest.
 In 1976, representatives of McDonald's International sent a delegation to the Philippines to conduct a feasibility study on establishing presence in the Philippine market.

 McDonald's International was also considering partnering with other local firms in establishing presence in the Philippines' other than Yang.
 Yang sold himself as a "long term partner" and volunteered to work in British Hong Kong where he networked with the business associate of the holder of the master franchise in the city and worked with uniformed crew at an outlet in Kowloon.
 In 1980, McDonald's decided to award the master franchise to Yang and, shortly thereafter, set up the first Philippine McDonald's in Sampaloc, Manila the following year.

 Yang's company which would manage the master franchise is named Golden Arches Development Corporation.

 His son Kenneth, would be appointed as managing director in 2003.
 Kenneth would eventually become Golden Arches' president and CEO.